jstachio/rainbowgum/README.md

 # Rainbow Gum

-An opinionated modern small logging framework that offers implementations for multiple facades like SLF4J and does mostly what you want out of the box.
+An opinionated small JDK 21+ logging framework that offers implementations for multiple facades like SLF4J and does mostly what you want out of the box.

 It is called **rainbow gum** after